manlikemishap/forecast_scraping_data/README.md

 Forecasters represented candidates' expected margin of victory in slightly different ways that can't all be converted into a single, perfectly-comparable metric.
 Ultimately, though, we can group the forecasts into two types:

-- Forecasts that allow calculation of Trump’s expected __percentage-point margin of victory over Clinton__, among all votes.
+- Forecasts that allow calculation of Trump’s expected __percentage-point margin of victory over Biden__, among all votes.
 This group contains FiveThirtyEight, PollSavvy, the New York Times, the Princeton Election Consortium, and the Huffington Post.

 - Forecasts that allow calculation of Trump’s expected __share of the two-party vote__ (i.e., excluding Johnson, Stein, and McMullin).
 This group contains FiveThirtyEight, PollSavvy, Daily Kos, Kremp/Slate, and Desart and Holbrook.
 (PredictWise did not make any vote-share projections.)